charlesxsh/deadlock-lsp/README.md

 ### Install deadlock-lsp and lauch the plugin

-(a) We first need to download and install deadlock-lsp.
+(a) We first need to download and build deadlock-lsp.
 ```
 $ git clone https://github.com/charlesxsh/deadlock-lsp.git
 $ cd deadlock-lsp